Keynote Speaker: Angus Phillips, Oxford Brookes University

 Andrew Lowe (Author and Editor) and Alysoun Owen (Editor of The Writers’ and Artists’ Yearbook)

 This session will offer clear, actionable advice on what to look for—and what to look out for—when assessing the many options for independent publishing.
 Includes: defining the market, good and bad signs, best and worst deals, and how to find the service that’s right for your hopes and expectations.

 Endorsements, blurbs and spine design: beyond the cover

-Chelsea Taylor (Production Manager, Troubador Publishing Ltd) and Alice Graham (Assistant Marketing Manager, Troubador Publishing Ltd)
+Chelsea Taylor (Production Manager, Troubador Publishing Ltd) and Jonathan White (Sales and Marketing Manager, Troubador Publishing Ltd)

 Be a PR star: making the most of media opportunities